malisas/misc/g2p_documentation_draft.md

 ## Summary

 This API endpoint allows users to find existing genotype-phenotype associations based on a query of one or more features, phenotypes, and/or evidence terms.
-The API is designed to accomodate search terms (i.e. feature, phenotype, or evidence terms) specified as either a string, external identifier, ontology identifier, or as an 'entity' [See Section 391].
+The API is designed to accomodate search terms (i.e. feature, phenotype, or evidence terms) specified as either a string, external identifier, ontology identifier, or as an 'entity' (See Data Model section).
 This flexibility in the schema allows users to specify a wide range of queries and enables a wide range of data to be stored in the database.

 Users will receive an array of associations as a response.
 Associations contain description and environment fields in addition to the relevant feature, phenotype, and evidence fields for that instance of association.

 ## API